Article 50 of the EU AI Act: from transparency obligations to implementation questions

 Article 50(2) requires machine-readable marking and detection of AI-generated content using solutions that are effective, interoperable, robust, and reliable.
 The guidelines acknowledge (paragraph 78) that no single technique currently meets all four criteria simultaneously, meaning providers must combine methods.
 The guidelines also refer to technical feasibility and implementation costs, but they do not translate these considerations into a clear, operational proportionality framework for startups and small and medium-sized enterprises.
 Smaller providers may therefore face uncertainty about what level of marking and detection capability is sufficient, particularly where state-of-the-art technical solutions are still evolving.

-The obviousness exception sets a fixed standard applied to a changing technology
+The obviousness exception in a changing technical landscape

 The Article 50(1) exception for interaction that is obvious to a reasonably well-informed, observant and circumspect person borrows from European Union consumer law.
-The approach is defensible in principle.
-However, the guidelines do not account for how quickly AI capabilities change.
+The exception is defensible in principle, but it also raises a temporal problem.
+What appears “obviously” artificial today may not remain obvious as AI systems become more human-like, multimodal and context-aware.
 A voice assistant that was recognisably non-human two years ago may not be today.
-The standard requires periodic reassessment, but the guidelines provide no mechanism for when or how that reassessment occurs.
-The final guidelines should encourage periodic reassessment and, where appropriate, user testing with the intended audience.
+The draft guidelines recognise the need to assess context, audience and AI literacy, but they do not yet sufficiently operationalise how providers should reassess obviousness over time as capabilities and user expectations change.

 The direction of the guidelines is welcome.
-The remaining questions are practical ones: how to apply the rules consistently, proportionately, and in ways that improve user understanding rather than simply adding formal disclosures.
+The remaining questions are practical ones: how to apply the rules consistently, proportionately, and in ways that improve user understanding rather than simply adding procedural disclosures.
 The consultation is open because the Commission is seeking input before these guidelines are finalised.
-If you build or deploy AI systems in Europe and have a view, the portal is open until 3 June.
+Stakeholders that build or deploy AI systems in Europe can provide feedback through the consultation portal until 3 June.

 Consultation portal: https://digital-strategy.ec.europa.eu/en/consultations/consultation-draft-guidelines-transparency-obligations-under-ai-act